 Henry Amanor is a Compassion project coordinator in Ghana.
-In the New Ningo community, he fights tirelessly to protect children from child trafficking.
+In the New Ningo community, he fights against injustice tirelessly to protect children from child trafficking.
 Vera Mensah-Bediako recently caught up with him to find out more:

 Can you tell us a little aboutÂ yourself?